NEWS AND LINKS

 Maurice Woodhead's extensive site http://www.vintageradio.me.uk/ covers circuits, component data, restoration etc. The details of the Teletron HAX coil pointed to the probable identity of my similar 50s-vintage one-valver coil.

 UK Vintage Radio Repair and Restoration Forum https://www.vintage-radio.net Hundreds of discussion threads on all aspects of vintage radio and audio.
-The BBC 1-valver! thread was one important inspiration for this project.
+The BBC 1-valver! thread (to which this link leads) was one important inspiration for this project.

 |Other sites for radio and tv - history, restoration, resources:||